 Call for Scores/Competitions

-The MidAmerican Center for Contemporary Music at Bowling Green State University’s College of Musical Arts announces a call for works to be considered for performance on the 39th Annual Bowling Green New Music Festival, to be held October 17-20, 2018.
-The festival will feature the music of guest composer Aaron Jay Kernis and others, performed by BGSU faculty, students and a featured guest ensemble.
+The MidAmerican Center for Contemporary Music at Bowling Green State University’s College of Musical Arts announces a call for works to be considered for performance on the 40th Annual Bowling Green New Music Festival, to be held October 16-19, 2019.
+The festival will feature the music of guest composer Evan Ziporyn and others, performed by BGSU faculty, students and featured guest ensemble New Music Detroit.

-1.)
-All submissions should be made electronically, and should include the following:
+All submissions should be made electronically, and should include the following using the form below:

 YouTube, etc) that can be streamed or downloaded online.